jabbamodel/JABBA-Select/SELEX_Tutorial/SELEX_Tutorial.md

-where `SL50` and `SL95` are the lengths along a logistic ogive where 50% and 95% of fish are selected, `SL.desc` determines length were right limb of a dome shaped curve is starting descend as a function of a half-normal distribution, `CV.desc` of the half-normal and thus represents the rate of descent and `min.desc` determines the minimum height of the descending curve after which it remains constant (c.f.
+where `SL50` and `SL95` are the lengths along a logistic ogive where 50% and 95% of fish are selected, `SL.desc` determines length were right limb of a dome shaped curve is starting descend as a function of a half-normal distribution, `CV.desc` is the CV of the half-normal and thus represents the rate of descent and `min.desc` determines the minimum height of the descending curve after which it remains constant (c.f.
 SS3 SELEX)

     #--------------------------------------
     # JABBA-Selex function